getitdonestudio/hcopdmx/README.md

 ```

 The script will automatically:
-- Pull the latest changes from GitHub
+- Fetch the latest changes from GitHub
-- Install any new dependencies
+- Install new dependencies
 - Restart the application

 ### Manual Update